 When the trains stopped rolling over these tracks once and for all, they fell into disrepair and were forgotten.
 The old lines have now lost their rails, and what was once the domain of wagons and locomotives is the realm of cyclists, walkers and day-trippers.
 There are

-2,900 kilometres of Vía Verde all over Spain.
+3,300 kilometres of Vía Verde all over Spain.
 They are easy to get to, and being flat and even, provide no technical difficulties - ideal for all kinds of people: adults, children, and the elderly and disabled too.

-are 117 itineraries and thousands of kilometres to be covered on fascinating routes that will take you to stunning spots and reveal a great deal about Spain's cultural heritage.
+south and east to west, there are 135 itineraries and thousands of kilometres to be covered on fascinating routes that will take you to stunning spots and reveal a great deal about Spain's cultural heritage.
 The panels and signposts along the way will keep you constantly informed about interesting artistic locations and landscapes.
 In some cases there are even guides and guided visits available for certain areas: you just have to choose your line.

 have been restored as rural hotels, restaurants,